 Note the x-axis is dependent on input voltage (or current), not the output one!
 The correction loader will always combine “nominal ratio” and “amplitude transfer path” into a single absolute correction table:

-“abs gain” = “nominal ratio” * “gain”;
+abs gain = nominal ratio * gain

-“abs gain uncertainty” = sqrt(“nominal ratio uncertainty”^2 + “u(gain)”^2);
+abs gain uncertainty = sqrt((nominal ratio uncertainty)^2 + u(gain)^2)

-Note the “abs gain” and its uncertainty is inverted for a shunt so the “abs gain” is always a ratio of measured input quantity (voltage or current) and output voltage.
+Note the “abs gain” and its uncertainty will be automatically inverted by TWM for a shunt so the “abs gain” is always a ratio of measured input quantity (voltage or current) and transducer output voltage.
+Which means the “gain” for divider is relative dependence of input-to-output division ratio, whereas “gain” for shunt is relative dependence of impedance of the shunt!

 The “abs gain” is always passed to the QWTB as quantities: